You’re not alone if you’re experiencing work-related stress.

-Work stress is real.
-So real, in fact, that a recent survey discovered that 83% of U.S. workers are stressed at their jobs.
-The Centers for Disease Control and Prevention (CDC) report that a quarter of employees view their job as the number one stressor in their life.
+Work stress is real––very, very real.
+A recent survey discovered that 83% of U.S. workers are stressed at their jobs.
+The Centers for Disease Control and Prevention (CDC) report that a quarter of employees perceive their job as the number one stressor in their life.

-Why are so many Americans experiencing so much work stress?
-Some of the biggest reasons employees cite for the exponential levels of stress they feel about their jobs include their workload, work/life balance, interpersonal issues at work and job security.
+Why are so many Americans experiencing so much work-related stress?
+Some of the biggest reasons employees cite for their skyrocketed levels of stress they feel about their jobs include their workload, work/life balance, interpersonal issues at work and job security.

 63% of U.S. workers are on the verge of quitting their jobs because of work-related stress.
 Luckily, if work stress has you ready to throw in the towel, there are a few simple ways you can save your sanity.